MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 State management is a very complicated topic, and this article doesn't go into the details of how to manage state in Flutter efficiently.
 Signals remains agnostic about how you minimize widget rebuilding.
 This is part of the craft of building Flutter apps.

 Instead, it offers the building blocks for Rx that you can use as part of your state management solution.
-However, it does provide basic widgets like [`watch`](https://pub.dev/documentation/signals/latest/signals_flutter/Watch-class.html), which is similar to `Consumer`.
+However, it does provide basic widgets like [`watch`](https://pub.dev/documentation/signals/latest/signals_flutter/Watch-class.html), which is similar to [`ConsumerWidget`](https://pub.dev/documentation/flutter_riverpod/latest/flutter_riverpod/ConsumerWidget-class.html).

 At the same time, my personal opinion is that you can easily manage state with the basic Flutter building blocks, and adding Rx where necessary can fill gaps in the existing Flutter toolkit.
 I hope to write a follow-up article that talks more about optimizing rebuilds with Rx.